HeinerKuecker/Bit-packed-array-Java/README.md

 There are methods for setting and retrieving values with or without a sign and copying blocks such as java.lang.System#arraycopy.

-This repository contains an Eclipse project with the associated files.
+This repository contains an Eclipse project BIT_PACKED_ARRAY with the associated files.

 The United Tests run in JUnit4.